-As well as the on-site activities, other activities will be organised every other weekend, including cultural, shopping and leisure.
+As well as the on-site activities, other activities will be organised every other weekend, including cultural, shopping and leisure dependent on the current Covid-19 related government regulations/restrictions.
 These include: shopping, quad-biking, cinema, Segway, zip-lining, bowling, go-karting, Waterworld, paintballing etc.